 - One more bulky thing to carry around with you

 If you’ve decided that extension tubes are the way to go for you, here are a few tips and things to consider before buying them:

 - Do NOT buy the cheapest set, they are not all the same.
 Read the reviews – I read a few on Amazon and heard about some that got stuck on the camera (not good) and wouldn’t come off.
 Others were too flimsy to hold a big lens and it flopped and the lens fell off (also not good).
-So lowest price is usually buyer beware and if you think “what could go wrong it’s just a tube” – read the reviews first, particularly the one star ones!
+So the lowest price is usually buyer beware and if you think “what could go wrong it’s just a tube” – read the reviews first, particularly the one-star ones!
 It’s not worth damaging your camera to save $100.

 - Be aware that some extension tubes do NOT have electronic connections.
 See the image of mine above that do have them.
 No connections – no aperture or exposure settings transferred and communicated to the camera.
-Make it much harder to work that way and you can’t shoot a a small aperture like f/22 it always fires wide opened.
+Make it much harder to work that way and you can’t shoot at a small aperture like f/22 it always fires wide opened.

 - Just get one to start if you can’t afford a whole set.
 Get the widest one if you can swing that, it will get you the closest and most magnification.

 Here is a link to a few I’d recommend.
 Stick to the camera brand if you can or one that is reputable.
 I have the ProMaster brand but I can’t find them online other than on their website.
 You can check there and find a dealer new you to buy them locally.